sarroutbi/clevis-pkcs11-pin/ARCHITECTURE.md

 ```

 ### Configuration to provide a slot to Clevis
 As it can be seen, a PKCS#11 URI can be somehow difficult to provide.
-For this reason, Clevis will allow specifing a slot where the device is located:
+For this reason, Clevis will allow specifying a slot where the device is located:

 ```bash
 $ clevis luks bind -d /dev/sda1 pkcs11 '{"slot":0, "pin_source":"file:/etc/clevis_pkcs11_pin"}'